Course Sequence Recommendations for History Transfer Pathway at Riverland Community College - Riverland

 HIST1011

-This survey course explores Western/European civilization from pre-history through the early modern era (thirteenth through seventeenth centuries CE).
+This survey course explores Western/European civilization from pre-history through the early modern era.
 The course will especially focus on the Greco-Roman roots of western civilization, the medieval period, the Renaissance and the Protestant Reformation.

 3